Bruno-SSC/movsort/commit_log.md

     updated view functions to work with the new structure of model states.
 Started working on the option states for inclusion/exclusion.
 Reached a "working" code but not sure if acceptable result. com 8
-    working on the updating the frontend accordingly to the options model but it's not turning out in a likeable way for me.
+    working on the updating the frontend accordingly to the options model but it's not turning out in a likeable way for me. com 9
+    I got the frontend updating properly for the options changing but now i'm trying to get an alternative way and it's not going well.